stho32/Overview/docs/index.md

 ### Resource collection

-  - [Resource collection](Resource-Collection/index.md) is a list of ressources which I found online, suited for onboarding and answering questions
+  - [Resource collection](Resource-Collection/index.md) is a list of ressources which I found online, suited for <span style="font-weight: bold; color:red">onboarding</span> and answering questions